 -

-Stronger Muscle Pump – Ingredients such as L-citrulline and arginine promote blood flow to your muscles, which leads to better performance and recovery.
+Stronger Muscle Pump – Ingredients like L-citrulline and arginine promote blood flow to your muscles, resulting in better performance and recovery.

 -

-Less Fatigue – Beta-alanine helps reduce acidity in the muscles, allowing you to train at a high level for longer.
+Less Fatigue – Beta-alanine helps reduce muscle acidity, allowing you to train at a high level for longer.

 4. How to Choose the Right Pre-Workout?